Boat Rental for Gay Pride in Amsterdam

 The Canal Parade 2026 route

 Every year, dozens of organisations, companies and communities take part in the Canal Parade.
-For WorldPride 2026, participants announced so far include ING, KPN, Heineken Open & Proud, Rabobank, City of Amsterdam, AVROTROS, KLM | Delta Air Lines, Pride Amsterdam, Aidsfonds and COC Nederland.
+For WorldPride 2026, participants including ING, KPN, Heineken Open & Proud, Rabobank, Gemeente Amsterdam, AVROTROS, KLM | Delta Air Lines, Pride Amsterdam, Aidsfonds and COC Nederland have been announced.
 You will also see boats from LGBTQIA+ sports clubs, international communities, queer collectives and social initiatives.
-With your own boat along the route, you experience the parade up close as the colourful boats slowly cruise through the Amsterdam canals.
+With your own boat along the route, you experience the parade up close while the colourful boats slowly sail through the Amsterdam canals.

 Frequently asked questions